stb-tester/stb-tester/README.rst

 SETUP TIPS
 ==========

-Use "gst-inspect templatematch" to check that gstreamer can find the templatematch element.
+Use "gst-inspect stbt-templatematch" to check that gstreamer can find the templatematch element.
 You may need to set GST_PLUGIN_PATH to point where you installed libgst-stb-tester.so.